knime/knime-business-hub-public/README.md

 curl https://kots.io/install | bash kubectl kots install knime-hub
 ```

-When prompted, specify the desire namespace (i.e. `kots`, `default`, etc.) where you prefer the KOTS stack to run.
+When prompted, specify the desire namespace (i.e. `knime`) where you prefer the Business Hub stack to be deployed.

 Once installation completes, a port-forward tunnel will be automatically opened to allow the browser to connect to the KOTS UI on https://localhost:8800